Seal-watching on Ameland

 Where can you watch seals?

-Seal-watching trip on Ameland, a special experience
+Seal-watching trip on Ameland

 Did you know…

-…that seals on Ameland sometimes stay underwater for up to 30 minutes without breathing?
-They slow their heart rate from around 100 beats per minute to as little as 10 so they can hunt in silence.
-The harbour seal often stays close to the coast, while the larger grey seal travels longer distances across the Wadden Sea.
-The grey seal is much larger and is recognizable by its long, dog-like head.
-The harbour seal has rounded features and a friendlier face.
-With some luck you spot both species during your trip.
+...seals on Ameland can sometimes stay underwater for up to 30 minutes without breathing?
+They slow their heart rate from around 100 beats per minute to sometimes as little as 10, so that they can hunt fish in silence.

 Combine your day with a stay at Strandcamping Duinoord